 The Origins of Legal Examination

 The bar exam is a relatively modern innovation in the longstanding tradition of marking a clear boundary between the general public and those authorized to practice law.
-The origins of the bar exam in the anglosphere are rooted in the medieval era when senior legal professionals assessed aspiring lawyers through oral examination and apprenticeship.
+Its origins in the Anglosphere are rooted in the medieval era when senior legal professionals assessed aspiring lawyers through oral examination and apprenticeship.

 Such traditions persisted in the United States until the transition to more formal written exams in the late 19th to early 20th centuries—a shift reflecting the growing complexity of law and the emerging necessity for a standardized method to comprehensively assess legal knowledge and skills.